TomasJohansson/crsTransformations-dotnet/docs/README.md

 It is not depending on anything and nothing depends on it.
 It is a **C#** library (i.e. not even depending on F# like the others) with only one class with a lot of C# constants.
 (the other four Core/Adapter libraries are implemented with F#)
-The C# constant class has been generated from the [EPSG database](http://www.epsg-registry.org) version 9.5.4 which is the reason for the version number.
+The C# constant class has been generated from the [EPSG dataset](https://epsg.org) version 10.036 which is the reason for its version number.

 # NuGet configuration
 The "Core" library is not necessary to include since there is an implicit/transitive dependency from all the "Adapter" libraries to the "Core".